-- input the input stream to put into sys.stdin. - env the environment overrides as dictionary.
+- input the input stream to put into sys.stdin. - env the environment overrides as dictionary. - color whether the output should contain color codes.
+The application can still override this explicitly.

-'''

-make_env (overrides=None)

-'''
+make env(overrides=None)

 Returns the environment overrides for invoking a script.